About the event

 Most attendees are in someway involved with the software industry either at a technical or business level.
 Within the technical audience the technology base is wide.
 From web-developers using PHP on LAMP to embedded C developers programming on the metal.
 However a significant minority are managers or come from outside the software arena.
 One of the aims of the conference is to showcase Agile outside of software.

-Keynotes have yet to be confirmed for 2020 – please watch the website and Twitter feed for the latest announcement.
+Keynotes for 2021 have not been confirmed yet but you can those that would have spoken in 2020 here – please watch the website and Twitter feed for the latest announcement.
 Past keynote speakers have included: Diana Larsen, Dan North, Michael Feathers, Kevlin Henney, Mary Poppendieck, Linda Rising, James Grenning, Bjarte Bogsnes, Woody Zuill and Gerd Gigerenzer.

 To get a feel for the types of sessions to expect from AOTB you can view the 2019 summer conference programme here (click on the title of the session to view the speakers bio, session synopsis and view the video and slides from that session).